Riga Stradiņš University: Riga Stradiņš University

 In 1950, Riga Medical Institute was established on the basis of the Faculty of Medicine of the State University of Latvia.
-The initiators were professors Pauls Stradiņš (1896–1958) and Ernests Burtnieks (1950–1958) - the first Director of Riga Medical Institute, and Healthcare Minister of the Republic of Latvia Ādolfs Krauss.
+The initiators were professors Pauls Stradiņš (1896–1958) and Ernests Burtnieks (1898–1958) - the first Director of Riga Medical Institute, and Healthcare Minister of the Republic of Latvia Ādolfs Krauss.
 Initially the institute included the faculties of medicine, dentistry and pharmacy, as well as 45 departments.

 Rīga Stradiņš University is a state-funded university which offers various study programmes and ensures the realisation of scientific projects, providing training of experts in health care and social sciences who work in Latvia and across the world.
-It is the only university in Latvia which has traditionally been integrated into the healthcare system of the country, and therefore ensures a successful run of the university, which is a precondition for an effective existence of the health care system in Latvia.
+It is the only university in Latvia which has traditionally been integrated into the country's healthcare system.
+This ensures a successful run of the university, a precondition for the effective existence of the health care system in Latvia.

 RSU is autonomous and academically free to pursue its goals and tasks, working for the benefit of the state and society, and offering a wide array of academic and professional education and research opportunities in the fields of health care, social care, social sciences and natural sciences.